 If you would like to find out more

-In the first instance, we encourage parents/carers to talk to their child’s teacher, or if you wish, directly with Mrs Christmas to find out more about SEND provision.
+In the first instance, we encourage parents/carers to talk to their child’s teacher, or if you wish, directly with Mrs Gilbert to find out more about SEND provision.

 Please arrange a meeting through the school office.

 What to do if you have a concerns or complaints about SEND provision?